-- The construction time for these panels is short so that it will possibly save time and a few money.
+- The construction time for these panels is short so that it will possibly save time and a little money.

-- It has glorious thermal affectivity and low prices for cooling and heating these materials.
+- It has glorious thermal effectivity and low prices for cooling and heating these materials.

 - No beams or columns are required for the installation of those panels.

-- The maintenance cost for these panels is almost less and have a good life span.
+- The maintenance cost for these panels is almost less and has a good life span.

-- If you select these panels then the use of cement and sand, it reduces the carbon footprint so it environmentally friendly materials for construction.
+- If you select these panels then the use of cement and sand reduces the carbon footprint so it environmentally friendly materials for construction.

 GFRG Panels Disadvantages:

-- The contractor or an architect may require skilled workers to handle the installation and work with these panels as it is slightly more complex than all other materials.
+- The contractor or an architect may require skilled workers to handle the installation and work with these panels is slightly complex than all other materials.

 - GFRG panel requires a lot of detailing and design that can increase construction costs, so always consult your architect to get a quote for the panels you may need to use.

-- As it is manufactured from fiber materials, it is fragile and needs to be taken care whereas transporting or loading it.
+- As it is manufactured from fiber materials, it is fragile and needs to be taken care of while transporting or loading it.

 - Specific instruments are required to chop GFRG panels.